blackrock/aladdinsdk/README.md

 # Open Source Template

-AladdinSDK allows developers to easily integrate Aladdin functionality into their own applications and systems.
-The goal is to make it easier for anyone to access and utilize Aladdin APIs and Data Cloud.
+AladdinSDK allows developers to easily integrate BlackRock's Aladdin functionality into their own applications and systems.
+The goal is to make it easier for everyone to efficiently access and utilize Aladdin APIs and Data Cloud.

 ## Table of Contents